mu-arch/skyfolder/README.md

   <img src="https://github.com/mu-arch/skyfolder/blob/master/hosted/logo.png" alt="Skyfolder - Securely host files onto the web directly from your PC" title="SkyFolder" width="250px" height="250px">
 </p>

-# Skyfolder - securely host files onto the web directly from your PC
+# Skyfolder - turn any device into a file-server accessible on the web

 **It's like your own personal Google Drive!**